abundantRuby/STOCKBOT/README.md

 Text 📱: 208-989-8541
 Email 📧: iamdylanhoag@gmail.com

-Feel free to pull the code from this repository or ask to get added to the daily email lists!
+Feel free to pull the code from this repository or ask to get added to the daily emails!

 Stay tuned for future projects and updates!